Hem1700/backdoor/README.md

 ## Commands

-All Windows/Mac Os/Linux system commands.\
+Allows you to execute all Windows/Mac Os/Linux system commands.\
 Allows you to download and upload files

 ### For download